 Antirequisite(s): Social Justice and Peace Studies 3398F, Social Justice and Peace Studies 3399G in 2016-2017; Political Science 3320E.

 Extra Information: 2 hours.
 Limited enrolment.
 Meeting minimum requirements does not guarantee admission to the course.
-Priority will be given to students registered in Political Science or Social Justice and Peace Studies at Kings; or Political Science or Leadership Studies at Brescia.
+Priority will be given to students registered in Political Science or Social Justice and Peace Studies at Kings; or Political Science or Leadership Studies (Brescia).
 Application and interview are required.
 Check deadlines with your Program Coordinator/Chair.

 Weight:1